 Iriona, Honduras — The mayors of Iriona and Limón and their coastal fishing communities have long felt despondent.
-For years, they have battled the industrial fishing fleets and trawlers encroaching on their municipalities’ coastal waters.
-The 2017 national fisheries law that eliminated exclusive fishing areas for coastal fishers three nautical miles from shore enabled increased competition for limited resources and guaranteed industrial incursions in near-shore waters.
+For years, they have battled the industrial fishing fleets and trawlers encroaching on their municipalities’ coastal waters, and the 2017 national fisheries law that eliminated exclusive fishing areas for coastal fishers three nautical miles from shore made everything worse.
+The law enabled increased competition for limited resources and guaranteed industrial incursions in near-shore waters.
 The small-scale fishers in these two municipalities along Honduras’s Caribbean coast have struggled to compete with the big trawlers for fish catch and to catch enough to sustain and feed their families.

 But in March, good news hit the shore.
 The Institute for Forestry Conservation (ICF)—the Honduran institute in charge of protected areas— declared Honduras’s first and largest community-based ‘managed access’ area in coastal waters and designated it a “Site of Importance for Wildlife.”

 This new managed area, which gives small-scale fishers exclusive access to fish, encompasses 1,453 km2 of coastal waters in the Iriona and Limón municipalities—an area bigger than Los Angeles, California.
 It also underpins the livelihoods and food security of over 300 small-scale fishers across eight coastal communities.

 “This historic declaration is an incredible breakthrough for coastal fishing communities throughout Honduras,” said Diana Vásquez, Vice President of Rare’s Fish Forever program in the Mesoamerican Reef region.
 “It empowers the coastal communities who rely on these waters and charts a course for community-based fisheries management across the region.”